Red Tape & Fine Print

 - If NWMC cancels the event for any reason except Force Majeure (or mineure) 100% of payments can be refunded.

-- Cancellation due to force majeure, which includes COVID-19, constitutes a race closure out of the control of the Northwest Maritime Center or Race to Alaska and is conditionally refundable in four ways.
+- Cancellation due to force majeure, constitutes a race closure out of the control of the Northwest Maritime Center or Race to Alaska and is conditionally refundable in four ways.

 - Fees already paid may be donated to the parent non-profit of Race to Alaska, the Northwest Maritime Center.